alicialw/end-poem/README.md

 **Music**

 This project features the music "Dead Voxel" by C418.
-We have permission to use the track according to the artist's guidelines, which can be found on his website: [link to C418's website - What am I allowed to do with Daniel's music?]
+We have permission to use the track according to the artist's guidelines, which can be found on [his website](https://c418.org/2017/01/26/what-am-i-allowed-to-do-with-daniels-music/).

 In accordance with these guidelines, we have: